Gaozhuang-big/eROI/README.md

 # Cite
-- Equidistant regions of interest-multivariate curve resolution for clean spectra from plant-metabolomics by gas chromatography with high resolution mass spectrometry
+- Equidistant regions of interest-multivariate curve resolution for clean spectra from plant-metabolomics by gas chromatography with high resolution mass spectrometry.

 # Requirements for eROI operation
 - The required input data format is mzML.
-- Windows 10 or greater
+- Windows 10 or greater.

 # Usage
 - First, download the exe program and double-click to open it.
 Choose the language according to your preference.